NikitaBryndak/NikitaBryndak/README.md

 I'm a Computer Science student at **City, University of London**.

 - 🔭 I’m currently exploring the fields of **Artificial Intelligence** and **Data Science**.
-- 🌱 I’m currently learning more about **AWS, Next.js and PyTorch.**
+- 🌱 I’m currently learning more about **GCP, Next.js and PyTorch.**